Building Independence Team Support Worker

 This Role is Subject to:

-Essential Car Documentation – This post is a designated Essential Car User.
-Therefore, you must always hold a full valid driving licence and provide your own car for use at work.
+• Essential Car Documentation: this post is a designated Essential Car User.
+You must hold a full valid driving licence and provide your own car for use at work.
 You will receive the Essential Car User Allowance.

-DBS (Disclosure and Barring Service) Clearance – this post is covered by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (amended in 2013).
-Appointable candidates will be required to apply foran Enhanced Disclosure and Barring Service (DBS) check.
-Information provided by you or the DBS will be dealt with in a confidential manner and in accordance with the DBS Code of Practice which can be viewed here.
-We have a policy on the Employment of Ex-Offenders and it is available upon request.
+• DBS (Disclosure and Barring Service) clearance: this post is covered by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (amended in 2013).
+Appointable candidates will be required to apply for an Enhanced DBS check.
+Information provided will be dealt with confidentially and in accordance with the DBS Code of Practice.
+A policy on the Employment of Ex-Offenders is available upon request.

-Evidence of conduct in previous employment concerned with the provision of services relating to.
-Health or social care or Children or vulnerable adults
+Evidence of conduct in previous employment related to health or social care or children or vulnerable adults.

 Proof of identity including a recent photograph